Our Team

 Dr. Denise Buote is a private consultant (Arbor Educational & Clinical Consulting Inc.) who has focused the past 25 years of her work on direct practice as well as research and evaluation.
 In her direct practice, Denise has worked in the public school system, residential treatment and community settings as a teacher and therapist, supporting a wide range of children and youth with a focus on supporting individuals with mental health challenges.
 In research and evaluation, Denise has conducted over 100 needs assessments, evaluations and research briefs for numerous schools, non-profit community organizations, and healthcare organizations that aim to provide services and programs that foster the well-being of children, youth and adults.
 She has taught numerous undergraduate and graduate courses in the Faculty of Education at the University of British Columbia and has provided numerous workshops and intensive training sessions in Canada and abroad for schools and community organizations in the areas of youth development, educational practices, and evaluation.

-Claire Galloway (she/her) is a third-year doctoral student in the Community and Applied Developmental psychology program at the University of Illinois at Chicago.
-She graduated from DePaul University with a Bachelors of Arts in community psychology while researching nervous behavior around police and coping for children in pain.
-Prior to UIC, she worked for a workforce development non-profit for survivors of human trafficking and continues to volunteer at Salt & Light Coalition.
+Claire Galloway (she/her) is a fourth-year doctoral candidate in the Community and Applied Developmental psychology program at UIC.
+She graduated from DePaul University with a BA in community psychology while researching nervous behavior around police and children coping with chronic pain.
+Prior to UIC, she worked for a workforce development non-profit for survivors of human trafficking, and she is now the co-chair of Salt & Light Coalition’s Associate Board.
 Her current research interests involve inclusion in the classroom and student relationships with peers and teachers.

 Linyun Fu is a PhD candidate at the Crown Family School of Social Work, Policy, and Practice at the University of Chicago.
 Her research primarily focuses on the development and evaluation of culturally sensitive, school-based Social-Emotional Learning (SEL) programs for rural Chinese children.
 Additionally, she explores resilience mechanisms within family, school, community, and policy systems that support vulnerable children.
 With over six years of experience, Linyun is a community-engaged researcher who has collaborated extensively with an NGO in China to support the development and evaluation of their SEL programs.

-Former Lab Members Heading link
+Former Lab Members

 Dr. Rebecca Baelen’s research focuses on the design, implementation, and testing of school-based mindfulness and social and emotional learning (SEL) programs for teachers and students.
 Rebecca is currently the Director of Research and Development at the Center for Reaching and Teaching the Whole Child.